Nativity of Mary: Commemorations

-Roman Catholic
+Catholic

+The Milan Cathedral is dedicated to the Nativity of the Virgin Mary.
 The Nativity of the Blessed Virgin Mary Cathedral is located in Biloxi, Mississippi.
 There is also a Cathedral of the Nativity of the Blessed Virgin Mary in Juneau, Alaska.
 The Nativity of Mary, Blessed Virgin Catholic Church in High Hill, Texas is a historic church built in 1906.
 The Nativity of the Blessed Virgin Mary Parish in Lorain, Ohio was founded in 1898 to serve the Polish-American community.
 Nativity of Mary Catholic Church and School is located in Bloomington, Minnesota and is part of the Archdiocese of Saint Paul-Minneapolis.
+The Church of the Nativity of the Blessed Virgin Mary in Singapore, built in 1852, is located in Hougang.

 Orthodox Church

-The Nativity of the Virgin Mary Orthodox Church in Madison, Illinois is part of the Orthodox Church in America Diocese of the Midwest.
+The Nativity of the Virgin Mary Orthodox Church in Madison, Illinois, is part of the Orthodox Church in America Diocese of the Midwest.
 The Nativity of the Theotokos Monastery in Saxonburg, Pennsylvania, north of Pittsburgh, is the first Greek Orthodox women's monastery in America, founded in 1989.

 In Islamic scripture

 The birth of Mary is narrated in the third sura (chapter) of the Qur'an with references to her father Imran, after whom the chapter is named, as well as her mother, Hannah.
 Hannah prayed to God to fulfil her desire to have a child and vowed, if her prayer was accepted, that her child (whom she initially thought would be male) would be dedicated to the service of God (a direct parallel to the Old Testament Hannah, whose mothering of the judge and prophet Samuel followed an identical storyline).
 She prayed for her child to remain protected from Satan (Shayṭān) and Muslim tradition records a hadith, which states that the only children born without the "touch of Satan", were Mary and Jesus.